parallel-rust-cpp/shortcut-comparison/docs/f32_min_method.md

        │     ↑ jb     80
 ```

+It would seem as the compiler has generated some rather elaborate scheme involving copying bits around in the registers, just to compute the minimum of two floating point numbers.

 ## `if z < v { z } else { v }`

-Let's replace the `min` function with a trivial `if else` expression:
+Let's replace the `min` function with a straightforward `if else` expression:

 ```rust
 let x = d[n*i + k];